 Laser Safety Checklist

 When using a class 3b or 4 laser system there are many safety concerns to always keep in mind.
-It is ultimately the laser system's owner (PI) to ensure the safety of the individual users in the lab .
+It is ultimately the resposibility of the laser system's owner (PI) to ensure the safety of the individual users in the lab .
 The Radiation Safety Office has created a Laser Safety Checklist to identify potential safety issues.

 manual, standards and resources